 Would you purchase a food product if you knew it was made on the same manufacturing line as your allergen of concern?
-Our analysis shows FARE’s shopping app is prone to providing misleading information
+FARE’s shopping app is prone to suggesting such products without telling you.

 Cross-contact happens when an allergen is inadvertently introduced into a food product during manufacturing.
-Many in the food allergy community avoid products bearing precautionary allergen labeling (PAL) warnings like “may contain traces of peanuts” or “made on equipment that also processes milk” because they are more prone to cross-contact that could cause reactions when it happens.
+Many allergists recommend avoiding products bearing precautionary allergen labeling (PAL) warnings like “may contain traces of peanuts” or “made on equipment that also processes milk” because they are more prone to cross-contact that could cause reactions when it happens.

 The problem is that manufacturers are not required to list PAL warnings on their labels and many don’t, so consumers are left to call the manufacturer to determine whether a product is made on a line or in a facility where their allergen of concern is processed.